Southern California Police Sergeant Pleads Guilty to Domestic Violence Charge, Resigns

 Are you or someone you know dealing with domestic abuse or the threat of domestic violence?
 If so, it is important that you seek out a qualified family attorney as soon as possible.
 Only an attorney specializing in family law and domestic violence can assess your situation and recommend the best legal options for your safety.

 For those who reside in Los Angeles and the other areas of Southern California, Whitmarsh Family Law, PC is proud to serve as a leading family law resource when dealing with complex family matters, including domestic violence incidents.
-Our Divorce attorney in Los Angeles team of dedicated, compassionate attorneys is well versed in the latest family law statutes in California and can provide the wise legal advice you need during this difficult time.
+Our Divorce Attorney in Los Angeles team of dedicated, compassionate attorneys is well versed in the latest family law statutes in California and can provide the wise legal advice you need during this difficult time.

 We understand that dealing with domestic violence is never easy.
 That’s why our firm is committed to advocating on your behalf and protecting your individual rights, as well as the rights of your family, as they exist under law.

 Do not delay – our legal team is here to help you and your family today.
-To schedule a free preliminary consultation with one of our family law attorneys, call Whitmarsh Family Law, PC at (310) 552-3505.
+To schedule a free preliminary consultation with one of our Los Angeles family law attorneys, call Whitmarsh Family Law, PC at (310) 552-3505.